ronaldkonjer/java-design-patterns/01.Documentation/PatternDefinitions.md

 > In software engineering, the template method pattern is a behavioral design pattern that defines the program skeleton of an algorithm in an operation, deferring some steps to subclasses.
 It lets one redefine certain steps of an algorithm without changing the algorithm's structure.

 ### Template Method - definition

+# Interpreter
+---
+## Bullet Points
+* Use the Interpreter Pattern when there is a language to interpret, and you can represent statements in the language as abstract syntax trees.
+The Interpreter Pattern works best when:
+	* The grammar is simple.
+For coplex grammars, the class hierarchy for the grammar becomes large and unmanageble Tools such as parser generators are a better alternative in such cases. they can interpret expressions without building abstract syntax trees, which can save space and possible time.
+	*	Efficiency is not a critical concern.
+The most efficient interpreters are usually not implemented by interpreting parse trees directly but by first translating them into another form.
+For example, regular expressions are often transformed into state machines.
+	But even then, the translator can be implemented by the Interpreter pattern, so the pattern is still applicable.

+## Interpreter Method - definition
+> Given a language, define a representation for its grammar along with an interpreter that uses the representation to interpret sentences in the language.